 Registration fee $99

 Monthly fee (which provides access to all the booking modules/technology) $49.99

-Outside Agents – They offer comprehensive training from the start.
+– They offer comprehensive training from the start.
 They too offer ongoing tutorials and they offer one-on-one mentoring.
 They have 7 day-a-week support and real expert online seminars.
-Their site states they offer 80%-90% commissions and their are NO enrollment fees.
+Their site states they offer 80%-90% commissions and there are NO enrollment fees.
 They also offer marketing help that includes one-on-one development coaching.